dustyroom-studio/quibli-doc/_docs/foliage-generator.md

 ### Parameters of Export

-**Export**
-A set of parameters for controlling the export process of the generated mesh.
+**Export** is a set of parameters for controlling the export process of the generated mesh.

 - **Folder Path** This is where the generated plant model would go.
 Currently it is set to the common folder which contains all the foliage meshes used in the Demo scenes.
 - **File Name Prefix** is a part of the title of the model that is going to be generated.